-More than 4.8 million acres have been torched by wildfires so far this year across the United States, according to data from the National Interagency Coordination Center — about 1 million acres above the 10-year average of 3.8 million acres burned by this point in the year.
+At least 8.5 million acres have been torched by wildfires so far this year across the United States, according to data from the National Interagency Coordination Center — about 2.1 million acres above the 10-year average of 6.3 million acres burned by this point in the year.
 California has been particularly hard hit.

-The big picture: California's deadly Carr Fire has burned more than 121,000 acres so far and claimed at least 6 lives.
-It was only 35 percent contained as of Wednesday evening.
-It's already on the state's top 10 lists for both its size and destructiveness, having burned 1,058 homes as well as hundreds of other structures.
+The big picture: California's Camp Fire, the deadliest wildfire in the state's history, has burned more than 140,000 acres so far and claimed at least 56 lives.
+It was only 40% contained as of Thursday morning.
+It's already historic in both its size and destructiveness, having burned over 8,500 homes.

 - California's fire siege has resulted from a combination of one of the state's hottest years on record, combined with extraordinarily dry vegetation along with frequent bouts of strong winds.